ThiagoAndradeF/document-information-searcher/README.md

 Before running the application, make sure to set the necessary environment variables:

-- **OpenAI API Key:** Your API key for OpenAI services.
+- **OpenAiKey:** Your API key for OpenAI services.
-- **Redis Connection String:** The connection string for Redis, used for caching context data.
+- **RedisConnectionString:** The connection string for Redis, used for caching context data.
-- **Qdrant Host:** The host for the Qdrant vector database.
+- **QdrantHost:** The host for the Qdrant vector database.
-- **Qdrant API Key:** The API key required to interact with the Qdrant database.
+- **QdrantKey:** The API key required to interact with the Qdrant database.

 ## Project Objective